 In order to join the U.S. Military, you must either be a U.S. citizen, or you must be a legal permanent immigrant, physically living in the United States, with a Green Card.

 And, generally, that remains true—the recruiting manuals make the same statement.
 But the MAVNI program sought to diversify the military's personnel by altering these standards for certain positions.

-The aim was to recruit about 333 people with the needed medical/dental skills and up to 557 people with critical foreign language and culture skills.
+The aim was to recruit people with needed medical or dental skills and training, as well as recruiting people with critical foreign language and culture skills.
 In return for their service, those enlisting through this program were able to apply for U.S. citizenship on an expedited basis.
-While the US Army was the first to implement the program in 2009, the Navy joined the initiative soon after – though as a whole, the US Army was the main participant branch of service.

-Healthcare professionals, who enlisted as officers (yes, enlisted as officers – the Army is the only service where individuals must enlist first, before attending Officer Candidate School [OCS]), were required to serve either three years of active duty or six years in the Reserves.
+Health care professionals who enlisted as officers (the Army is the only service where individuals must enlist first, before attending Officer Candidate School), were required to serve either three years of active duty or six years in the Reserves.
 Immigrants who enlisted based on their language skills were required to serve for a minimum of four years of active duty.

-Participants who failed to serve their term of service could lose their citizenship - in fact, Citizenship granted as a part of the MANVI program may possibly be revoked if the person was separated from the Armed Forces under other than honorable conditions before the person served honorably for a period of (or periods aggregating) five years.
+Participants who failed to serve their term of service could lose their citizenship.
+In fact, citizenship granted as a part of the MAVNI program could possibly be revoked if the person was separated from the Armed Forces under other than honorable conditions before the five-year mark.

 MAVNI Frozen Indefinitely

 In 2012 the MAVNI program was renewed, then expanded and extended again in 2014.
 In 2016, after implementing more stringent background check requirements, the Obama administration froze the program, leaving several thousand recruits without any way to advance.